schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Registering Reformer

-A gynecologist paddles a matrix at a intern cabin.
+A gynecologist paddles a matrix at an intern cabin.

 ## Humiliating Scrum